Vlad-tsepesh/BlackJack/README.md

-# BlackJack
-# Stone project in 100 days of Python
+100 days of Python - BlackJack(OOP)